Enterprise Project Management Software: Functions, Integrations, Platforms, Costs

 Many system users.
 The monthly fee for a feature-rich packaged EPM software multiplied by a large number of users (e.g., 500+) that doesn’t decrease with time, in the long run, can outweigh the investment to custom EPM software.

-Specific compliance and security requirements.
+Specific compliance requirements.
 Enterprises from regulated industries (healthcare, banking, governmental sector, etc.) require project management software that will fully comply with relevant standards and regulations (HIPAA, GLBA, PCI DSS, GDPR, etc.).
 With custom EPM software, compliance requirements can be overseen as early as the solution’s architecture design and tech stack selection.

 In software development since 1989, ScienceSoft advises on and builds tailored EPM solutions to help enterprises optimize and knowingly plan projects’ time, resources and increase the general efficiency of enterprise projects.